 2. Add an Executive Summary

-Add commentary in all sections, personalising your approach to differentiate from the competition.
-Demonstrate excellent grammar and articulation to highlight the professionalism of your organisation.
+Add commentary in all sections, personalizing your approach to differentiate from the competition.
+Demonstrate excellent grammar and articulation to highlight the professionalism of your organization.

 4. Use examples to support and illustrate your answers